 - Affordability: Deliveroo has made sure that people can afford any type of meal at a normal price without losing the experience of dining in a restaurant at a meagre amount of money.

 - Brand Development: This startup has been able to create a brand of its own, all thanks to its indispensable services and plummeting numbers.
-Deliveroo has been expanding ever since, seeing a revenue growth of around 650% every year.
+Deliveroo has been expanding ever since, seeing revenue growth of around 650% every year.
 Deliveroo has grown an extraordinary amount of revenue for its high profile restaurant partners.
 Deliveroo’s seasonal programmes and advertisement campaigns have focussed on developing a strong customer base for the brand.

 Future of Deliveroo